- Bats Right, Throws Right

 - Born October 25, 1918 in Wilmington, CA USA

 He hit .318 for the Milwaukee Brewers in 1948 and .312 with 21 home runs and 128 RBI for the Indianapolis Indians in 1949, earning him the MVP award in the American Association.
-This would earn Nanny one last major league shot, with the Pittsburgh Pirates in 1950.
-Not quite living up to the Pirates' expectations in '50, he would return to the minors for the balance of his career.
+This earned Nanny one last major league shot, with the Pittsburgh Pirates in 1950.
+Not quite living up to the Pirates' expectations, he returned to the minors for the balance of his career.

-Nanny, who had hit .327 in 177 games for the 1941 San Francisco Seals in the PCL extended schedule before the war, returned to play for several more seasons in the Coast League with the Seattle Rainiers and the Sacramento Solons in the 1950s.
+Nanny, who had hit .327 in 177 games for the 1941 San Francisco Seals in the Pacific Coast League extended schedule before the war, returned to play for several more seasons in the Coast League with the Seattle Rainiers and the Sacramento Solons in the 1950s.

 A good baseball biography can be found here: Nanny Fernandez